mohammedchakir/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 ```

-Also, you can have this warning message:
+Also, you can have this warning message, You can ignore it.

 ```
 /usr/local/lib/python3.4/dist-packages/sqlalchemy/engine/default.py:552: Warning: (1681, "'@@SESSION.GTID_EXECUTED' is deprecated and will be re